COTI (Currency of The Internet) aims to build a decentralized and scalable payments network to facilitate efficient global commerce.

 The COTI ecosystem consists of four participants: end-users, nodes’ operators, mediators, and merchants.
 The network was designed with the goal of creating a decentralized payment network that will integrate the benefits of both, traditional payment systems and digital currencies (outlined in the above table).
 COTI comprises of the following components:

 3.1.
 The Cluster

 Instead of using a blockchain-based database, COTI’s distributed ledger is based on a directed acyclic graph (DAG), which they call the Cluster.
 In DAG-based networks, each transaction must validate two previous transactions in order for it to be confirmed.
-Hence, the transaction confirmations rate is increasing in accordance with the rising in the number of the network users.
-COTI found the DAG ideal to achieve their objectives, as it enables to connect transactions simultaneously and asynchronously.
+Hence, the transaction confirmations rate is increasing in accordance with the rising in the number of network users.
+COTI found the DAG ideal to achieve their objectives, as it enables them to connect transactions simultaneously and asynchronously.

 The Cluster will be performed by three types of nodes: